sjefvanleeuwen/showcase/README.md

 ### gqlg

-Generates a javascript serverside (nodejs) graphql client for the gateway.
-This command is dependend on gql-schema.
+Generates a javascript server-side (nodejs) graphql client for the gateway.
+This command is dependent on gql-schema.
 *note* this generator can not interpret the @source directive containing a repeatable ENUM.
 Please remove it from the fetched `schema.graphql` file in the `./generated-folder`
 This command is going to be replaced by a better client/server code generator.
 Such as the one available at: https://graphql-code-generator.com/